-I went to law school at age 38, and now have been practicing for over 30 years.
+I went to law school at age 38, and now have been practicing for over 32 years.
 I started out as a tax lawyer in a large downtown firm.
-I started my own practice 27 years ago, and it has grown to 3 lawyers, an of-counsel attorney, a paralegal, and other supoort staff.
+I started my own practice 29 years ago.

 I have been mediating since 1996.
 Most of my clients have been divorcing couples.
 I also do mediation to stay married (marital mediation) with couples.
 A significant part of my practice is mediating prenuptial agreements, a topic on which I've written extensively.
 I believe that mediation is a talent, and that remaining neutral and unbiased are two of the most important aspects for success in the process.

 A.B.
 Barnard College, New York, NY 1967 cum laude.
 M.A.
 University of Califoria, Berkeley, 1969.
 J.D.
 Dickinson School of Law (now part of Pennsylvania State University), 1987, magna cum laude.

 |1994||Metropolitan Mediation||Basic Mediation Training|

 |2006||Boston Law Collaborative||Advanced Mediation Training|

 |2007 - 2009||Laurie Israel||Presented on Marital Mediation|

 |2006 - 2010||Laurie Israel and John Fiske||Presented on Marital Mediation|

 |2010||Mass.
 Collaborative Law Council||Advanced Training|